RobertDober/Earsuite/README.md

 This will add a `.html` file for each `.md` file in your `specs/Markdown/<Your Dir>/` and it will extract all docstrings from your `.ex` files in `specs/Code/<Your Dir>`, but see [How Docstrings Are Extracted](#how-docstrings-are-extracted) below.

-You can only add tests that **pass** in the current version of `Earsuite` implying a certain version for `Earmark`

-Add your specs inside your existing or to be created subdur inside  the `specs` directory.
-As soon as you are in there you can use a dir tree almost as wild, strutured or unstructured as you want.

-For simplicity and the advantage of avoiding any naming conflicts I will only merge PRs where the name of the specs subdirectory matches the Github name of the author of the PR.
-That is `specs/<spec_type>/<github_name>`  where `<spec_type>` can be `Markdown` or `Code`

 Once you have your subdir structure worked out, all you need to do is to add specs.